-Bonnie Lutz is a shareholder in the firm’s Orange County office.
+Bonnie Lutz is a shareholder in the firm’s Irvine office.
 She has been practicing law since 2000.
 Prior to becoming an attorney, she was a public health microbiologist for the Orange County Health Department and owned a medical device manufacturing company.

 Ms. Lutz’s practice consists of defending veterinarians in litigation and administrative actions in addition to providing general counsel services for humane societies throughout California.
 Due to her unique practice areas, she has extensive knowledge of the California Veterinary Medicine Practice Act and the laws which regulate humane societies.
 She is also an experienced litigator and has defended over 200 veterinarians in Veterinary Medical Board actions.
 Ms. Lutz also assists other animal rescue organizations, and occasionally defends owners in dangerous dog hearings.